scipy/scipy/doc/source/tutorial/integrate.rst

 system of differential equations that are known to be stiff, this can improve performance significantly.

-As an example, we'll solve the one-dimensional Gray-Scott partial differential equations using the method of lines [MOL]_.
+As an example, we'll solve the 1-D Gray-Scott partial differential equations using the method of lines [MOL]_.
 The Gray-Scott equations for the functions :math:`u(x, t)` and :math:`v(x, t)` on the interval :math:`x \in [0, L]` are